jagotu/BACIL/thesis_text/thesis_text.md

 ### Design goals

 Before we started designing and implementing the parser, we considered what additional constraints have to be put on a parser in order for it to be partial-evaluation friendly.
-For partial-evaluation friendliness, the key metric is how trivial can every piece of code (that can be called a hot path) be partially evaluated to.
-While our goal was for the parser to never be called on a hot path, for some possible scenarios including reflection it would be necessary.
+For partial-evaluation friendliness, the key metric is how trivial can every piece of code be partially evaluated to.
+This metric is most important for a sequence of instructions executed very frequently, often referred to as a "hot path".
+While our goal was for the parser to never be called on a hot path for some possible scenarios including reflection it would be necessary.

 There are two possible extremes for parser design: "fully lazy" where every query for the file causes it to be parsed from the start, and "fully preloaded" where all the data from the file is immediatelly fully parsed into hierarchies of objects and structures.
 Practical parsers usually choose a compromise between those two approaches, mainly because the extremes lead to extremely slow runtime or bootup respectively.